jupyter-naas/starters/README.md

 # Getting Started

-Explore the Notebooks starters (demo, use cases) to help use Naas.
+Explore the Notebooks starters (demo, use cases) to learn about what you can do with Naas.

 Documentation available on https://naas.gitbook.io/naas/ Support available on Naas chat on the website https://www.naas.ai/